-- Agreements generally require significant lead time and follow-up before finalization.
+- Agreements generally require a significant lead time and follow-up before completion.

-- Omanis appreciate flexibility in contract negotiations; for any concessions they make, they will expect to receive a concession on the American company’s side, regardless of that company’s size.
+- Omanis appreciate flexibility in contract negotiations; for any concessions they make, they will expect to receive a concession from the American company, regardless of its size.

-- The government often takes many months and, in some cases, years before awarding a contract.
+- The government often takes many months – in some cases years – before awarding a contract.

 - Importers must register with MOCIIP online through the Invest Easy system and must join the Oman Chamber of Commerce and Industry.

-- Importers/distributors are most commonly used in the automotive and retail food business.
+- The use of importers/distributors is most common in the automotive and retail food sectors.

 The U.S. Embassy Commercial Section can provide counseling, referrals, matchmaking, due diligence, and advocacy services.

-U.S. companies seeking general export information, assistance, or country-specific commercial information should contact their nearest U.S. Export Assistance Center, the U.S. Department of Commerce’s Trade Information Center at 1-800-USA-TRADE (1-800-827-8723), or visit: https://www.trade.gov
+U.S. companies seeking general export information, assistance, or country-specific commercial information should contact their nearest U.S. Export Assistance Center, the U.S. Department of Commerce’s Trade Information Center at 1-800-USA-TRADE (1-800-827-8723), or visit: Trade.gov.

 Agricultural reports are available via the Reports Office, USDA/FAS, Ag Box 1052, Washington, D.C.
 20250-1052 and via the FAS Home Page on the Internet.